Horace Mann Educators (NYSE:HMN) Releases FY 2021 Earnings Guidance

-Horace Mann Educators (NYSE:HMN) updated its FY 2021 earnings guidance on Thursday.
+Horace Mann Educators (NYSE:HMN) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.500-$3.700 for the period, compared to the Thomson Reuters consensus estimate of $3.300.
 The company issued revenue guidance of -.

+Horace Mann Educators (NYSE:HMN) last released its quarterly earnings data on Tuesday, May 4th.
+The insurance provider reported $1.10 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.80 by $0.30.
+The business had revenue of $322.00 million for the quarter, compared to analysts’ expectations of $327.27 million.
+Horace Mann Educators had a return on equity of 9.15% and a net margin of 11.62%.
+The firm’s quarterly revenue was up 4.8% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.78 EPS.
+Research analysts predict that Horace Mann Educators will post 3.58 earnings per share for the current fiscal year.

-A number of research firms recently weighed in on HMN.
-Piper Sandler reduced their price objective on Horace Mann Educators from $42.00 to $40.00 and set a neutral rating for the company in a research report on Thursday.
+HMN has been the topic of several analyst reports.
+Piper Sandler lowered their price objective on Horace Mann Educators from $42.00 to $40.00 and set a neutral rating on the stock in a research report on Thursday, July 8th.
 They noted that the move was a valuation call.
-Zacks Investment Research raised Horace Mann Educators from a hold rating to a buy rating and set a $44.00 price objective for the company in a research report on Thursday, June 17th.
+Zacks Investment Research raised Horace Mann Educators from a hold rating to a buy rating and set a $44.00 price target on the stock in a report on Thursday, June 17th.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as a multiline insurance company in the United States.
 The Company operates through five segments: Property and Casualty, Supplemental, Retirement, Life, and Corporate and Other.
 It underwrites and markets personal lines of property and casualty insurance, including personal lines automobile and property insurance products; supplemental insurance products, which includes cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term and indexed universal life insurance.